maxking/docker-mailman/core/README.md

 ```

 However, if you don't provide the environment `DATABASE_URL`, the database _may_
-not be persistant.
+not be persisted.
 All the configuration options are explained in more detail.

 If you need mode advanced configuration for mailman, you can create
 `/opt/mailman/mailman.cfg` and it be added to the configuration inside the
 container.
-Note that, anything inside this configuration will override the
+Note that anything inside this configuration will override the
 settings provided via the environment variables and their default values.

 By default, the following settings are generated: